The finding in one paragraph

 Want to know if your data brand is invisible?

 Web Cited runs the same measurement against your domain, your buyer prompts, and the engines your data audience actually uses.
-The Audit comes with a click-to-copy Playbook your engineers ship from in the next sprint.
-Five business days.
-Fixed price.
+Citation Monitor reads those prompts every week and ships a click-to-copy Playbook your engineers ship from in the next sprint, from $49/mo.